Fleet Satellite Communications System

-FLTSATCOM (also FLTSAT) is a satellite communication system of the U.S. Space Force which was used for UHF radio communications between ships, submarines, airplanes and ground stations of the Navy.
+FLTSATCOM (also FLTSAT) is a satellite communication system controlled by the U.S. Space Force (formally SPAWARSYSCOM) which was used for UHF radio communications between ships, submarines, airplanes and ground stations of the Navy.

 Most of the transponders on these satellites were simple repeaters with no authentication or control over what they retransmitted.

-FLTSATCOM
+Satellite Characteristics

 Altogether eight satellites were launched from 1978 to 1989 by Atlas-Centaur rockets into geostationary orbit.
 The system became operational in 1981.
 The satellites were manufactured by TRW.
 The solar array of each satellite had a span of over 13.2 m.
 A special characteristic was a UHF transmit antenna reflector 4.9 m in diameter.
 Each satellite had 12 transponders, which worked in the UHF range from 240 - 400 megahertz.
 Additionally FLTSATCOM 7 and 8 included an experimental EHF transponder built by Lincoln Laboratory intended to test the MILSTAR ground terminals.
 The first seven satellites each had a launch mass of 1884 kg and the remaining two were 2310 kg, with the additional mass due to the EHF payload module.